worldpossible/RACHEL5/README.md

 * 4GB USB drive
 * Downloaded Clonezilla 3.1.3
 * Clonzilla image of a working RACHEL5 (as built above)
-* jfield's Mac (some of the files listed are only there for now)

 Here are the steps (on a Mac):